Lächelnde Frau mittleren Alters im Freien – Symbol für Selbstbewusstsein, Wohlbefinden und natürliche Ausstrahlung in den Wechseljahren.

 Understanding changes in the body – don't underestimate collagen

-With the onset of menopause, many changes occur in a woman's body – one of the most important changes concerns hormone levels , particularly the decline in estrogen .
-This natural process can affect, among other things, the appearance of the skin, joint sensation, bone structure , and general well-being.
+With the onset of menopause , many things change in a woman's body – one of the most significant changes involves hormone levels , particularly the decline in estrogen .
+This natural process can affect, among other things , skin condition, joint sensation, bone density , and overall well-being.

 An often overlooked but important component of this change is collagen – a structural protein that provides strength and flexibility to skin, connective tissue and bones.

-Why collagen becomes more important in this phase of life
+Why collagen becomes important in this phase of life

-One reason for this is the close connection between estrogen and collagen synthesis : When hormone levels drop, the body can produce less new collagen.
-This can manifest itself in the form of reduced skin elasticity , altered joint mobility , or delayed regeneration .
+One reason for this is the close link between estrogen and collagen synthesis : when hormone levels drop, the body can produce less new collagen.
+This can manifest as reduced skin elasticity , altered joint mobility , or delayed regeneration .

 The role of collagen for skin, joints and bones

-• Adequate supply supports the natural structure of joints and bones
+• Adequate nutrition supports the natural structure of joints and bones.

-• A lack of collagen may be associated with reduced bone stability
+• A lack of collagen may be associated with reduced bone strength.

-• Nails and hair can also lose their resistance with increasing age
+• Nails and hair can also lose resilience with increasing age.

-Studies are investigating the relationship between the intake of collagen peptides and parameters such as skin density , skin moisture and physical resilience – particularly in postmenopausal women.
+Studies are investigating the relationship between the intake of collagen peptides and parameters such as skin density , skin moisture , and physical resilience – especially in postmenopausal women.

-Supplementing collagen – what you should pay attention to
+Targeted collagen supplementation – what you should pay attention to

-For better absorption by the body, hydrolyzed collagen , which is already broken down into smaller building blocks (peptides), is recommended.
-Marine collagen from fish, in particular, is considered well-tolerated and highly bioavailable .
+For better absorption in the body , hydrolyzed collagen is recommended, which is already broken down into smaller building blocks (peptides).
+Especially Salmon collagen from fish is considered to be well tolerated and highly bioavailable .

-Ballstad Marine Collagen contains high-quality type I collagen, which is characterized by its purity, neutral taste, and versatility in everyday life – ideal for coffee, smoothies, or simply a glass of water.
+Ballstad Salmon collagen contains high-quality type I collagen, which is characterized by its purity, neutral taste and versatility in everyday life – ideal for coffee, smoothies or simply a glass of water.

 Menopause is not a weakness, but a natural phase in every woman's life.
-It's not about looking younger—it's about feeling strong, balanced, and comfortable in your own body .
+It's not about looking younger – but about feeling strong, balanced, and comfortable in your own body .

-With a targeted supplement such as Ballstad Marine Collagen, your daily diet can be meaningfully expanded – as a contribution to maintaining skin structure , mobility and well-being .
+With a targeted addition like Ballstad Salmon collagen can be a useful addition to the daily diet – contributing to the maintenance of skin structure , mobility and well-being .

 Because doing something good for yourself is right – and important – at any age.